 TSA PreCheck – What You Need to Know

-TSA PreCheck is available at more than 150 airports, when departing on flights (usually domestic) on the 12 participating airlines – many of the U.S. based carriers plus Air Canada.
-The TSA website has the list of airlines.
+TSA PreCheck is available at more than 200 airports, when departing on flights on 73 participating airlines – most of the U.S. based carriers plus many international airlines.
+The list includes Air Canada, Air France, British Airways, Cathay Pacific, Emirates, Lufthansa, Korean, Singapore & more.
+The TSA website has more information.
+(Note: Numbers above were updated – 11/6/19).

 These airports often have separate TSA PreCheck lines, which can be much shorter.
 Once at the screening area, you usually don’t need to remove your shoes, belts, light jackets, your 3-1-1 liquids, or your laptops.
 Plus, you can pass through a metal detector instead of the standard full-body scanner.
 All very helpful!

 Once enrolled in TSA PreCheck, you are given a “known traveler number” (KTN) to use when making flight reservations.
 To be eligible for the expedited screening, your boarding pass needs to say TSA PreCheck on it.
 Make sure the airlines you are flying have your KTN number recorded in their files and always double check your boarding pass for the designation.
-This very good article on the TSA blog gives you more specifics on how to do all of this.
+This TSA blog post tells you what to do if this doesn’t happen.

 Some final points to share from my experience: You can enroll in just the TSA PreCheck program, which costs $85 for 5 years, through the TSA.
 However, it’s a much better deal for active travelers to enroll in Global Entry (with PreCheck included) for $100 for the same 5-year period.
-Remember that PreCheck is primarily useful for flights between U.S. domestic cities and will not help you in going through security to board your international flight.
 Lastly, TSA PreCheck procedures can vary between airports, as well as times of day at the same airport, depending on passenger loads and TSA staffing.

 More About Global Entry